mitotic/slidoc/README.md

 ## Viewing slides with reveal.js

-Slidedown supports creating slideshows using [reveal.js](http://lab.hakim.se/reveal-js/).
+Slidoc supports creating slideshows using [reveal.js](http://lab.hakim.se/reveal-js/).
 To enable it, specify `--slides=THEME,CODE_THEME,FSIZE,NOTES_PLUGIN` the option.
 This will create a `*-slides.html` file will be created for each source file.